 Hope and Sons makes an annual contribution to the Ecosanctuary.
 This contribution is acknowledged at the Ecosanctuary with the placement of a bench seat inset with a plaque in memory of all those families we have cared for each year.
-The Ecosanctuary records where each seat is placed, and if visiting you are able to locate the seat, reflect, remember and appreciate the unique experience of the Ecosanctuary.
+The Ecosanctuary records where each seat is placed, and if visiting you are able to locate the seat, reflect, remember, and appreciate the unique experience of the Ecosanctuary.

-There is no additional cost to participate in this programme and we do encourage families to visit and appreciate the Ecosanctuary and what it is doing to restore and protect our local coastal forest, flora and fauna.
+We encourage families to visit and appreciate the Ecosanctuary and what it is doing to restore and protect our local coastal forest, flora and fauna.